 It’s Time to Make Jam!

-It’s officially jam-making season, and the Monterey Bay Certified Farmers Markets are a haven for jam enthusiasts.
-In early June, a stunning array of berries, including strawberries, olallieberries, blackberries, blueberries, loganberries, raspberries, and gooseberries, are in season.
-Moreover, cherries and Blenheim apricots overlap for a short period, while early stone fruits such as plums, apriums, and pluots have already arrived.
-By the end of June, the stalls will be brimming with ripe peaches and nectarines.
-For those willing to do a bit of foraging, wild elderberries can also be found later in the season.
+It’s officially jam-making season, and the Monterey Bay Certified Farmers Markets are a haven for anyone eager to preserve the flavors of summer.
+In early June, the stalls burst with berries—strawberries, olallieberries, blackberries, blueberries, loganberries, raspberries, and gooseberries.
+Cherries and Blenheim apricots overlap for a short but sweet window, while early stone fruits like plums, apriums, and pluots have already arrived.
+By late June, peaches and nectarines join the mix in abundance.
+And for those who enjoy foraging, wild elderberries ripen later in the season.

 The Revival of Preserving